arbCoding/PsSp/README.md

 * [Catch2](https://github.com/catchorg/Catch2) v3.2.2
    * This provides the unit/integration testing framework
    * Git submodule.
-   * Currently using the `almagamated` hpp and cpp for the tests.
-This results in slower compilation times of tests and is not considered the actively developed portion anymore (though still gets updated).
-This is because I do not use CMake and I have yet to figure out how to use their multi-header version yet (more important to start testing first).
 * [Dear ImGui](https://github.com/ocornut/imgui/tree/v1.89.5) v1.89.5
    * This provides the OS-independent GUI.
    * Git submodule.